 a protein could prevent degeneration

-What if the fly could help find a cure for Parkinson’s disease?
+What if the fly might help find a cure for Parkinson’s disease?
 This neurodegenerative disease is characterized by the destruction of dopamine neurons in the substantia nigra of the brain.
 However, these neurons are involved in the control of movements.
 Their destruction causes tremors, involuntary muscle contractions or balance problems.

 A team of scientists from the University of Geneva, in Switzerland, became interested in the mechanism of destruction of neurons.
 She looked into the case of the fruit fly, also called Drosophila.
 A previous study had shown that a mutation in the Fer2 gene causes Parkinson’s-type deficiencies in flies.